-At some point in your life, you probably dreamed about being a princess or a knight; living in a castle surrounded by a beautiful lake, forest, or maybe even mountains.
-It’s a pretty daydream, and maybe one you still secretly harbor inside (no judgement here, trust me).
+At some point in your life, you probably dreamed of being a princess or a knight; living in a castle surrounded by a beautiful lake, forest, or maybe even mountains.
+It’s a pretty daydream, and maybe one you still secretly harbour inside (no judgement here, trust me).
 Even if you have grown out of those daydreams, you have to admit; it would be pretty cool to stay in a castle.
 Well, in Ireland you can!
-There are dozens of beautifully restored castles that today serve as hotels across the country.
-These are ten of the most magical castle hotels in Ireland.
+There are dozens of beautifully restored castles that today serve as hotels across the country and the best part?
+Many of the castle hotels in Ireland are quite affordable.

 Ashford Castle (County Mayo)